Razyapoo/KGBClusteringDocumentation/user_documentation.md

 Two cases can occur at the end of filtering:

-- In the first case (example is shown in the Figure 7 below), at the end of the filtering, there are several nodes that can be clustered and grouped (within same parent).
+- In the first case (an example is shown in the Figure 7 below), at the end of the filtering, there are several nodes that can be clustered and grouped (within same parent).
 The algorithm then just cluster and group filtered nodes.

 <p align="center">
     <img src="img/grouping_of_clusters_several_child_nodes.png" alt="grouping-of-clusters-several-child-nodes" title="Grouping of clusters - several child nodes" width="600"/><br/>
     <em>Figure 7.
 Grouping of clusters (use-case of several child nodes)</em>
 </p>

-- In the second case, only one child node (per parent) remains at the end of the filtering (example is shown in the Figure 8 below).
+- In the second case, only one child node (per parent) remains at the end of the filtering (an example is shown in the Figure 8 below).

   <p align="center">
       <img src="img/grouping_of_clusters_one_child_node.png" alt="grouping-of-clusters-one-child-node" title="Grouping of clusters with one child node" width="600"/><br/>